- Organised group and school visits

 You can also plan your own walk around the reserve using the River Trail and Permissive Paths, which are also waymarked.
 These link up with the Heron and Meadow Trails and together can be used to make up a variety of walks of up to 6.4km (4 miles) in length.

-Download the reserve leaflet or pick up a copy from the Visitors' Centre to help guide you around the paths.
+Download the reserve leaflet or pick up a copy from the Visitor Centre to help guide you around the paths.
 There are also information panels with maps at the main entrances to the reserve.

 The Ouse Valley Way long distance footpath runs through the reserve by the river.
 This has now been connected from ‘source to sea’ so you can follow this path all the way to Kings Lynn!
 Visit our Ouse Valley Way page for more information.